wingos80/thesis_notes/Master_notes.md

 1. What reinforcement learning algorithm can yield a flight controller which is the most tolerant to faults while providing good reference tracking?
 	1. What RL algorithms are considered to be state-of-the-art?
 	2. In what ways can an RL based flight controller be made fault tolerant?
-	3. Upon applying the candidate algorithms to a simpler dynamical system than a nonlinear simulation of the Flying-V, which algorithm demonstrates the highest degree of reference tracking and fault tolerance?
+	3. Which algorithm demonstrates the highest degree of reference tracking and fault tolerance when applied to a system with some simple dynamics?
 2. What are the flight control related challenges when it comes to designing a controller for the Flying-V?
 	1. What are the flight handling qualities of the Flying-V?
 	2. What are some of the potential fault scenarios that warrant attention in the Flying-V?